 “After my surgery,” she says, “I was cautious.
 I limited myself out of fear.”
 Today, instead of seeing her Indiana pouch as a limitation, she sees it as a differentiation.
 “I’ve changed my focus from what I can’t do to what I can.
 And I have learned to embrace life!
 With my motivation of being a single mother of two wonderful young men who are learning who they are, I also enjoy the fulfillment of full-time work, travel, and strive to stay very active and curious.”

 Now, she’s having a blast and doing a lot of “firsts.”
-“I’ve flipped a tractor tire, climbed a 14er (a mountain peak with an elevation of at least 14,000 feet), did the Manitou Incline, participated in 5Ks and 10Ks.
+“I’ve flipped a tractor tire, climbed a 14er (a mountain peak with an elevation of at least 14,000 feet), done the Manitou Incline, participated in 5Ks and 10Ks.
 I also help raise chickens and pigs, and I even drive tractors!”

 Michele isn’t just surviving after bladder cancer; she’s thriving.
 “None of us is getting out of here alive, so I’m going to enjoy every moment that I have remaining.
 After I’m gone, I want those around me to say, ‘She really lived.'”